Shares declined by 3.8% over three days, or a -461% annual rate. The options position produced a 100% yield on debit for a +12,167% annual rate.

 Decision for My Account

-I have opened a posItion in AAPL as described above.
+I have entered a position on AAPL as described above.

 Two social media feeds provide notification whenever something new is posted.